shindavid/AlphaZeroArcade/docs/LuckAdjustments.md

 This adjusts for luck well, but if $N$ only represents a sparse sample of $H$, then the visit evidence barely modifies $Q(n)$.
-In general, one can estimate a population well via polling with only $O(1)$ samples, and this approachs fails to take advantage of this polling principle.
+In general, one can estimate a population well via polling with only $O(1)$ samples, and this approach fails to take advantage of this polling principle.

 Next, we proposed a backpropagation-based formulation, where $Q(n)$ is maintained as a running average of luck-adjusted backpropagated values.
 Each luck term is computed based on $H'$,